skycoin/skywire/cmd/skywirevisormobile/android/README.md

 - `StopVisor() string`: Stops currently running visor.
 Returns non-empty string with error in case of failure;
 - `SetMobileAppAddr(string)`: Passes address of the UDP connection opened on the mobile application side;
 - `ServeVPN()`: Starts off the goroutine serving VPN connection.
 After this call `IsVPNReady` starts returning `true`;
 - `StartListeningUDP() string`: Opens UDP listener on the Go side.
-Returns non-empty string with error in case of failure.
+Returns non-empty string with error in case of failure;
+- `IsVisorStarting() bool`: Checks if visor is starting.
+Will get `false` when it's fully functional;
+- `IsVisorRunning() bool`: Checks if visor is running.
+Will get `true` whn visor is fully functional;
+- `WaitVisorReady() string`: Blocks until visor gets fully initialized.
+Returns non-empty error string in case of failure.

 ## Mobile/Go Communication
 API may seem a bit complicated at first.
 Currently tested for Android devices, should be used with caution on iOS.